scottusrobus/01-html-starter/10-project/README.md

 5. Post a link to your GitHub Pages HTML document source.
 6. Post a link to your GitHub Pages live site.

---

 ## Project Demonstration
 To give you an idea of how to do your own project, I demonstrate the required steps by finishing and publishing the HTML of our example site we began building in the class lessons.

-**Class Example**
-A home decor and furniture online shop
+Here is the completed code from the lesson:

 [Download Resources](example/package.zip)
 [HTML Document](example/index.html)